greenm01/ec4x/docs/ec4x_specs.md

 Fighter squadrons never retreat from combat.
 If they remain in the fight, fighter squadrons will screen their fleeing Task Force and combat rounds resume until they are completely destroyed.

-Spacelift Command ships are captured if their escort fleets were destroyed.
+Spacelift Command ships are destroyed if their escort fleets were destroyed.

 ### 5\.4.4 End of Space Combat